Alex Shelley: NJPW Strong (2022–2023)

-Return to ROH, retirement and second return to ROH (2015–2020)
+Ring of Honor (2015–2018, 2019)

 On November 20, 2015, Shelley returned to ROH, revealing himself as the mystery man who had been interfering in The Addiction's (Christopher Daniels and Frankie Kazarian) matches, wearing a mask associated with KRD, a stable made up of The Addiction and Shelley's former tag team partner Chris Sabin.
 On December 18 at Final Battle, Shelley teamed with A. C. H. and Matt Sydal to defeat Sabin, Daniels and Kazarian in a six-man tag team match.
 On February 26, 2016, at the 14th Anniversary Show, Sabin turned on Daniels and Kazarian, re-forming the Motor City Machine Guns with Shelley.
 At the following day's Ring of Honor Wrestling tapings, Shelley and Sabin defeated Daniels and Kazarian in their return match.
 On May 16, Shelley confirmed he had signed with ROH and would work for the promotion regularly going forward.
 On June 24 at Best in the World '16, The Motor City Machine Guns unsuccessfully challenged The Addiction for the ROH World Tag Team Championship.
 On September 30 at All Star Extravaganza VIII, The Motor City Machine Guns took part in a three-way ladder match for the ROH World Tag Team Championship, which was won by The Young Bucks (Matt Jackson and Nick Jackson) and also included The Addiction.

 Shelley and Sabin then formed a stable named "Search and Destroy" with Jay White, Jonathan Gresham and Lio Rush.

-On September 22, 2017, at Death Before Dishonor XV, The Motor City Machine Guns defeated The Young Bucks to win the ROH World Tag Team Championship for the first time.
+On September 22, 2017, at Death Before Dishonor XV, the Motor City Machine Guns defeated The Young Bucks to win the ROH World Tag Team Championship for the first time.
 They would retain the titles until March 9, 2018, when they lost them against The Briscoe Brothers at ROH 16th Anniversary Show.

-In June, Shelley suffered an injury.
+In June 2018, Shelley suffered an injury.
 On July 20, 2018, it was reported his contract with ROH expired and left the promotion to focus on his wrestling school.
 Four days after, Shelley announced his kayfabe retirement; in reality, Shelley started his clinicals for physical therapy school and devoted his time to prepare for his post-in-ring career.

 On June 30, 2019, Shelley returned to ROH and announced he wants a match with the winner of Manhattan Mayhem, hinting that he might come out of retirement.
-On July 21, 2019, Shelley came out of retirement to team up with Jay Lethal and Jonathan Gresham to beat The Kingdom.
-On August 9, 2019, at Summer Supercard, Shelley was defeated by Matt Taven for the ROH World Championship.
+On July 21, Shelley came out of retirement to team up with Jay Lethal and Jonathan Gresham to beat The Kingdom.
+On August 9, at Summer Supercard, Shelley was defeated by Matt Taven for the ROH World Championship.
 On December 13, 2019, At Final Battle, Shelley defeated Colt Cabana.
-At the ROH Past vs Present event, Shelley was set to reunite with his Generation Next stablemate Matt Sydal to face Villain Enterprises (Marty Scurll and Flip Gordon).
+At ROH Past vs Present, Shelley was set to reunite with his Generation Next stablemate Matt Sydal to face Villain Enterprises.
 However, due to the COVID-19 pandemic, the event was cancelled.
 Shelley's profile was then moved to the alumni section some time later.